OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/controlling_solvers/solver_options.rst

     openmdao.solvers.tests.test_solver_iprint.TestSolverPrint.test_feature_set_solver_print1

-To print everything for nonlinear solvers, and nothing for the linear solvers, first turn everything on, and then call `set_solver_print` again to set a level of "-1" on just the linear solvers, so that we suppress everything including the messages when the linear block Gauss-Seidel solver hits the maximum iteration limit.
+To print everything for nonlinear solvers, and nothing for the linear solvers, first turn everything on, as shown above, and then call `set_solver_print` again to set a level of "-1" on just the linear solvers (using the `type_` argument), so that we suppress everything, including the messages when the linear block Gauss-Seidel solver hits the maximum iteration limit.
 You can call the `set_solver_print` method multiple times to stack different solver print types in your model.